california-energy-commission/MIDAS/Transition-Guide.md

 | `realtime` | Single current value (GHG) or pass-through (Flex Alert) | 72-hour window from midnight Pacific on request date |
 | `alldata` | No defined cap | 90-day window ending at 23:59:59 Pacific on Day+2 |

 If your application depends on a specific window size, update your downstream logic.
 For data older than 90 days, use `GET /api/historicaldata/{rate_id}` with explicit `startdate`/`enddate` parameters.
+The historicaldata query is limited to request 6 months of data at a time.

 ---